An $A_\infty$-version of the Eilenberg-Moore theorem: Introduction

 In this paper we prove the following:

-\begin{theorem} The Carlson--Franz product extends to an $\Ainf$-structure on the two-sided bar construction~$\BB\bigl(C^{*}(X),C^{*}(B),C^{*}(E)\bigr)$, and the map~\eqref{eq:intro:def-f1} to a morphism of $\Ainf$-algebras
+\begin{theorem} The Carlson--Franz product extends to an \(\Ainf\)-structure on the two-sided bar construction~\(\BB\bigl(C^{*}(X),C^{*}(B),C^{*}(E)\bigr)\), and the map~\eqref{eq:intro:def-f1} to a morphism of \(\Ainf\)-algebras

 (where the target is a dga).
-Hence $f$ is a quasi-isomorphism of $\Ainf$-algebras whenever the map~\eqref{eq:intro:def-f1} is a quasi-isomorphism of complexes. \end{theorem}
+Hence \(f\) is a quasi-isomorphism of \(\Ainf\)-algebras whenever the map~\eqref{eq:intro:def-f1} is a quasi-isomorphism of complexes. \end{theorem}

 See \Cref{thm:ainf-bar-twosided} and~\Cref{thm:augm-ainf}.
-In fact, our results hold for general hgas, and the maps~$m_{n}$ and~$f_{n}$ are given explicitly in terms of the hga operations.
+This confirms a conjecture expressed in~\cite[Rem.~A.26]{CarlsonFranz}. \Cref{thm:main-1} holds in fact for general hgas, and the maps~\(m_{n}\) and~\(f_{n}\) are given explicitly in terms of the hga operations.
 In particular, they are natural with respect to maps of triples of hgas.

-That the quasi-isomorphism~\eqref{eq:intro:def-f1} can be extended to one of $\Ainf$-algebras follows from general results about the transfer of $\Ainf$-structures, at least for field coefficients.
+That the quasi-isomorphism~\eqref{eq:intro:def-f1} can be extended to one of \(\Ainf\)-algebras follows from general results about the transfer of \(\Ainf\)-structures, at least for field coefficients.
 See \Cref{rem:transfer} for details.
 However, in such an approach the resulting structure would depend on certain choices; one can therefore not expect it to be natural.
-Moreover, it would be unclear whether an $\Ainf$-structure exists for hgas in general, without a quasi-isomorphism like~\eqref{eq:intro:def-f1}.
-Even in the context of the Eilenberg--Moore theorem, expressing the $\Ainf$-structure maps in terms of hga operations is useful because some spaces (notably the classifying space of a torus) are known to be homotopy Gerstenhaber formal in the sense that there is a quasi-iso\-mor\-phism of dgas from cochains to cohomology annihilating all hga operations, \cf~\cite[Thm.~9.6]{Franz:homog},~\cite[Thm.~1.3]{Franz:gersten}.
+Moreover, it would be unclear whether an \(\Ainf\)-structure exists for hgas in general, without a quasi-isomorphism like~\eqref{eq:intro:def-f1}.
+Even in the context of the Eilenberg--Moore theorem, expressing the \(\Ainf\)-structure maps in terms of hga operations is useful because some spaces (notably the classifying space of a torus) are known to be homotopy Gerstenhaber formal in the sense that there is a quasi-iso\-mor\-phism of dgas from cochains to cohomology annihilating all hga operations, \cf~\cite[Thm.~9.6]{Franz:homog},~\cite[Thm.~1.3]{Franz:gersten}.

-Whenever the conclusion of the Eilenberg--Moore theorem holds, both the product defined by Carlson--Franz and the one originally considered by Eilenberg--Moore~\cite{EilenbergMoore:1966} and Smith~\cite{Smith:1967} correspond to the cup product in~$C^{*}(\gE)$ and therefore agree.
+Whenever the conclusion of the Eilenberg--Moore theorem holds, both the product defined by Carlson--Franz and the one originally considered by Eilenberg--Moore~\cite{EilenbergMoore:1966} and Smith~\cite{Smith:1967} correspond to the cup product in~\(C^{*}(\gE)\) and therefore agree.
 We give a direct proof of this fact that does not appeal to the Eilenberg--Moore theorem and holds without any assumptions on the spaces involved.